docs

 );

-Example 2: Get all teams that have at least one employee assigned
+Example 2: Retrieve all individuals who have at least one trip with a budget exceeding 1000

 })